New Beginnings Therapy

 Taking another previous example, if a career progression is next step but anxieties around such a task are present, this exercise would have offered you a clear signposting to existing conflict and informing set tasks ahead.
 For instance, if departmental restructuring is at play where your work role is no longer available and there is availability for progression within a new role, potential considerations would had involved all stages of analysis and identification of where and why there is a conflict i.e. new role, albeit a clear career advancement would also involve less time in practice and or fewer opportunities for gaining specialist knowledge and developing projects based on main interests and passions.

-There is needless to say that work related values and value domains are very specific to individuals and this exercise can only bring clarification when all such values are reflected upon and an action plan is devised.
+Needless to say that work related values and value domains are very specific to individuals and this exercise can only bring clarification when all such values are reflected upon and an action plan is devised.
 Using the acronym VALIDATE makes such a process structured, evaluative, self-reflective and more importantly its practice can be reduced to simply devising action plans when conflicts within existing roles are already somehow acknowledged but a revision of changes need to take place within set times - by only conducting from stage D (Delimiting/Demarcating) to and including stage E (Enabled) so DATE as a new acronym and a set specific time for change.